 Day 2: Sunday Afternoon

 Have lunch at the Rusted Crow, diagonal from the Aloft Detroit.
 This American bar in a rustic space has a crowd-pleasing menu and chic decor.
-Try the Brussels Sprout salad with dried Michigan cherries, almonds, and red onions or the Chicken Strudel with caramelized onions, spinach, mushrooms, and Boursin cheese in phyllo dough.
+Try the Brussels Sprout Salad with dried Michigan cherries, almonds, red onions or the Chicken Strudel with caramelized onions, spinach, mushrooms, Boursin cheese in phyllo dough.
 Nom!

-Next, grab an uber (or your own personal vehicle) and travel to the one and only Motown Museum, the first Motown headquarters nicknamed “Hitsville U.S.A.”.
+Next, take an uber (or your vehicle) to the one and only Motown Museum, the first Motown headquarters nicknamed “Hitsville U.S.A.”.
 Tours are given every half hour and cost $15 for adults.
-Familiarize yourself with the great Motown sounds as you walk in the footsteps of the famous artists that recorded there.
-You can even stand in the studio that saw songs like “My Girl”, “Ain’t No Mountain High Enough”, and “I Can’t Help Myself (Sugar Pie, Honey Bunch)” be recorded.
+Familiarize yourself with the celebrated Motown sounds as you walk in the famous artists’ footsteps that recorded there.
+You can even stand in the studio that saw songs like “My Girl,” “Ain’t No Mountain High Enough,” and “I Can’t Help Myself (Sugar Pie, Honey Bunch)” be recorded.

 I was a bit giddy getting to sing with my tour guide using the same microphone and studio that Michael Jackson, Diana Ross, and Marvin Gaye did.
 It was very cool!

 Fun fact: Only one song per music label could be played in an hour on the radio.
-In an effort to promote more than one singer, Barry Gorby (the genius behind Motown Records) created additional labels for his musical acts.
+Barry Gorby (the genius behind Motown Records) created additional labels for his musical acts to promote more than one singer.